What is Loss Prevention? A Complete Guide

 A loss prevention guard’s duties go beyond simply watching for shoplifters.
 Their core responsibility is to actively stop theft and fraud to protect your company’s profits.
 This involves monitoring customers and sometimes employees, identifying suspicious behaviors, and using established protocols to address potential threats.
 These skilled guards are trained to spot the tell-tale signs of impending theft and can operate surveillance systems, conduct audits, and implement security measures.
 They are a key part of a comprehensive private security strategy designed to minimize financial loss and maintain a secure environment for your business operations.

-Loss Prevention vs. Standard Security
+Loss Prevention vs. Security: What’s the Difference?

 It’s easy to group all security roles together, but there’s a key difference between loss prevention and standard security.
 Think of it this way: standard security focuses on protecting people and property.
 A uniformed guard at your building’s entrance is there to provide a visible deterrent, manage access, and ensure the general safety of everyone on the premises.
 Their focus is broad.
 In contrast, loss prevention has a laser focus on protecting profits and reducing inventory shrinkage.
 While they contribute to overall safety, their specific training and mission are centered on the financial health of the business, making them an essential part of a robust corporate security plan.